6 signs a colleague may be struggling with their mental health

 Mental health is a topic high on everyone’s agenda and it’s high on the agenda here too at marketing and advertising agency OTB, and so it should be.
 We’ve come a long way as a society from telling people to “man up” or simply “get on with it”.

 Being aware and able to spot the symptoms of mental illness manifesting is a priceless skill to have.
-In doing so, you can offer reassurance to those in need of it and make a positive contribution to their recovery, while possibly preventing disciplinary action being taken against someone who was really in need of support.
+In doing so, you can offer reassurance to those in need of it and make a positive contribution to their recovery.
+This can also help prevent disciplinary action being taken against someone who was really in need of support.

 Today is World Mental Health Day and this year’s theme is suicide prevention.
 To signal its importance to us as an agency, we’ve come up with some tips to help you spot someone struggling so you can act appropriately and help increase workplace mental health.